Student comment analysis governance checklist for UK HE

 • Stable taxonomy with definitions and change control.

-• Versioning for models/prompts and any rulesets.
+• Versioning for models, prompts, and any rulesets.

 Reporting governance (panel-ready outputs)

-• Small-cohort rules (roll-ups, thresholds, multi-year aggregation).
+• Small-cohort rules: roll-ups, thresholds, and multi-year aggregation.

-• Traceability: link headline claims back to supporting (anonymised) evidence.
+• Traceability: link headline claims back to supporting anonymised evidence.

 Vendor/tool validation (if applicable)